 We can change the age ranges and the Fund exposures for the Lifestages Auto option at any time.
-If you have selected the Lifestages Auto option, we will notify you of any such change and adjust your contributions and accumulated balance(s) accordingly.
-The Lifestages Auto option tailors the appropriate levels of risk and expected returns for an average person of your age.
-However, it is based on predetermined exposures, which do not take your personal circumstances into account.
+If you invest in the Lifestages Auto option, we will notify you of any such change and adjust your contributions and accumulated balance(s) accordingly.
+As the manager, we tailor the asset allocation of the Lifestages Auto profiles to match appropriate levels of risk and expected returns for an average person of your age.

+The suitability of these profiles for an individual investor is based solely on age and does not take your personal circumstances into account.